At least six people dead in Maui as Hawaii wildfires continue to burn out of control

 Wildfires whipped up by strong winds from Hurricane Dora have destroyed homes, knocked out 911 and cell services, and forced residents to flee into the ocean.

-Search and rescue teams are struggling to reach parts of Maui cut off in by three out-of-control blazes.
+Search and rescue teams are struggling to reach parts of Maui cut off by three out-of-control blazes.

-Earlier Governor Josh Brown, who is expected to return to Hawaii on Wednesday night, said in a statement he was anticipating fatalities on Maui.
+Earlier, Governor Josh Brown, who is expected to return to Hawaii on Wednesday night, said in a statement he was anticipating fatalities on Maui.

 “Heroic efforts by first responders have prevented many casualties from occurring, but some loss of life is expected,” Mr Brown said.

-Thousands of people were evacuated from Maui and Big Island after wildfires destroyed buildings, cut off power to 15,000 residents and burned through thousands of acres.
+Thousands of people were evacuated from Maui and the Big Island after wildfires destroyed buildings, cut off power to 15,000 residents and burned through thousands of acres.

+More than 2,100 people were housed across four emergency shelters on Wednesday evening, state officials said.

+Some shelters have been “overrun” with tourists,” acting governor Sylvia Luke told reporters.

 A dozen residents of Lahaina were rescued by the US Coast Guard on Tuesday night after throwing themselves into the ocean to escape a blaze that has destroyed large parts of the historic town.